Outstanding student-athletes will be honored at 46th annual Scholar-Athlete Dinner

 In 2010, Walker led the Buckeyes to the first Big Ten championship and College Cup in program history en route to Big Ten Coach of the Year honors.
 The Buckeyes knocked off St. Francis (Pa.) in overtime in the first round, advanced on penalty kicks against Dayton in the second round and defeated Virginia and Georgetown to advance to the NCAA semifinals before falling to eventual national champion Notre Dame.
 The Scarlet and Gray finished the season with a 17-5-2 record, tallying the second-most wins in school history, and ranked fourth in the final NSCAA rankings, another program best.

-Last season, Walker guided the Buckeyes to their second consecutive NCAA Sweet 16 appearance after posting a 12-9-2 record, including NCAA upsets of Tennessee and No. 15 Milwaukee.
-The trip to the NCAA tournament marked Ohio State's fourth appearance in the last five seasons.
+Walker guided the Buckeyes to their second consecutive NCAA Sweet 16 appearance in 2011 after posting a 12-9-2 record, including NCAA upsets of Tennessee and No. 15 Milwaukee.
+The trip to the NCAA Tournament marked Ohio State's fourth appearance in the last five seasons.

 Prior to taking over at Ohio State for the 1997 season, Walker spent two seasons at Kansas, where she started the program and compiled a 13-23-1 record in two seasons coaching a team of predominantly freshmen and sophomores.